User Profile: Dr. Pierre Kirstetter

 Research highlights: On a calm, sunny day it’s easy to underestimate the power of water.
 But when clouds build and precipitation begins, things begin to change.
 Just six inches of fast-moving water is enough to knock over an adult, and 12 inches of rushing water can carry away most cars (with only two feet of water needed to carry away SUVs and trucks), according to the National Weather Service (NWS).
 And when persistent precipitation leads to flooding, the power of water can be devastating.
 Flooding was second only to heat as the leading cause of weather-related fatalities in the U.S. between 1989 and 2018, based on NWS statistics.
 Globally, floods accounted for almost half of all weather-related disasters from 1995 to 2015, affecting 2.3 billion people and killing 157,000, according to the United Nations Office of Disaster Risk Reduction (UNDRR).

 Tracking precipitation and storms through their lifecycles is an undertaking perfectly suited for Earth observing satellites.
-These precipitation and storm data are an important part of NASA’s Earth Observing System Data and Information System (EOSDIS) collection, and are an integral component of Dr. Pierre Kirstetter’s work developing the next generation of products for studying hydrology and forecasting high precipitation events and flooding.
+These precipitation and storm data are an important part of NASA’s EOSDIS collection, and are an integral component of Dr. Pierre Kirstetter’s work developing the next generation of products for studying hydrology and forecasting high precipitation events and flooding.

 The primary source for the NASA precipitation data used by Dr. Kirstetter is the ongoing Global Precipitation Measurement (GPM) mission.
 The GPM mission began in 2014 with the launch of the joint NASA/Japan Aerospace Exploration Agency GPM Core Observatory.
 The Core Observatory acquires precipitation data from a constellation of orbiting international satellites to generate estimates of rain and snow as rapidly as every 30 minutes.
 As a member of NASA’s Precipitation Measurement Missions (PMM) Science Team, Dr. Kirstetter helped develop algorithms for processing GPM precipitation data.

 Of course, satellite-collected data need to be verified to ensure that they are accurately reflecting events at ground level.
 This is accomplished through ground validation campaigns that are vital components of any satellite mission.
-For GPM, these ground validation, or GV, campaigns have included the Olympic Mountain Experiment (Olympex), the Mid-latitude Continental Convective Clouds Experiment (MC3E), the Integrated Precipitation and Hydrology Experiment (IPHEx),and the Iowa Flood Studies (IFloodS) experiment.
+(Read more: Collecting Data from the Ground Up: NASA’s Ground Validation Field Campaigns).
+For GPM, these ground validation, or GV, campaigns have included the Olympic Mountain Experiment (OLYMPEX), the Mid-latitude Continental Convective Clouds Experiment (MC3E), the Integrated Precipitation and Hydrology Experiment (IPHEx),and the Iowa Flood Studies (IFloodS) experiment.
 Data from these GPM-GV campaigns are available through NASA’s Global Hydrology Resource Center Distributed Active Archive Center (GHRC DAAC), which archives and distributes NASA Earth observing data focused on lightning, tropical cyclones, and storm-induced hazards.
-Dr. Kirstetter co-developed datasets for the IPHEx and IFloodS campaigns that are available through the GHRC DAAC.
+Dr. Kirstetter co-developed datasets for the IPHEx and IFloodS campaigns that are available through GHRC DAAC.

-Under a NASA Research Opportunities in Earth and Space Science (ROSES) grant and GPM-GV support, Dr. Kirstetter is leading the development of a framework for integrating GPM sensor data with data from the Multi-Radar/Multi-Sensor (MRMS) system, which was developed by the National Oceanic and Atmospheric Administration’s (NOAA) National Severe Storms Laboratory (NSSL) and the University of Oklahoma.
+Under a NASA Research Opportunities in Earth and Space Science (ROSES) grant and GPM-GV support, Dr. Kirstetter is leading the development of a framework for integrating GPM sensor data with data from the Multi-Radar/Multi-Sensor (MRMS) system, which was developed by NOAA's National Severe Storms Laboratory (NSSL) and the University of Oklahoma.
 The MRMS system integrates data from radars, satellites, surface observations, upper air observations, lightning reports, rain gauges, and numerical weather prediction models into a suite of decision-support products every two minutes.

 The framework developed under Dr. Kirstetter’s leadership makes it easier to evaluate the consistency of ground- and space-based surface precipitation estimates at various scales and improves the retrieval of remotely-collected satellite precipitation data.
 This work further refines the convergence between satellite data and the MRMS system, and enables forecasters to more quickly diagnose severe weather.
 This, in turn, helps forecasters produce more accurate forecasts and issue more timely warnings.
 Along with fostering close collaboration between NASA and NOAA, Dr. Kirstetter points out that this work demonstrates that the NOAA meteorological radar network is highly useful for current and future NASA global precipitation missions.